1What septic services does Brighteyes Septic provide?

 Common signs of septic system failure include:

-Slow drains or plumbing backups
+slow drains or plumbing backups,

-Sewage odors inside or outside the home
+sewage odors inside or outside the home,

-Standing water near the drain field
+standing water near the drain field,

-Lush grass over the septic area
+and lush grass over the septic area.

 19What is a septic system alarm?